petreyus/Data2Server-React-Native.tsx-/README.md

 React Native: Sending data to/from Node.js(Express.js) Server:

-1: Change the IP address to your localhost (don't use localhost since if youre testing on your mobile device it will not connect).
+1: Change the IP address to your localhost.
+        ^NOTE: don't use 'localhost' since if youre testing on your mobile device it will refer to itself and then not connect).

 2: Expo start (once you cd to the correct folder).